HabitatFramework/HLUTool/ReadMe.txt

 Source Code
 -----------
-The source code for the HLU GIS Tool is open source and can be downloaded from:
+The source code for the HLU Tool is open source and can be downloaded from:
 <https://github.com/HabitatFramework/HLUTool>

 Documentation